Chai Kueh

 Instructions

-• In a large mixing bowl, combine the wheat starch flour and tapioca flour.
-Add the boiling water and mix thoroughly with a long wooden spoon until you achieve a translucent dough.
+• In a large mixing bowl, combine the wheat starch and tapioca flour.
+Pour in the boiling water and mix thoroughly with a long wooden spoon until a translucent dough forms.

 • Cover the dough and let it rest for 10 minutes.
-Gradually add the oil and knead until you have a smooth dough.
-Roll the dough into a long sausage shape and divide it into about 30 pieces.
+Gradually add the oil and knead until smooth.
+Roll the dough into a long, sausage-like shape, then divide it into approximately 30 equal pieces.

 • Arrange the chai kueh on the steaming tray and brush them lightly with oil before steaming.
 Steam for 12 minutes or until the skin is translucent.